SvenVw/fdm/.changeset/modern-knives-share.md

 "@svenvw/fdm-app": minor
 ---

-At sign-in page use a card to present various sign-in methods
+At the sign-in page, use a card to present sign-in methods including Microsoft and Google.